esyede/rakit/packages/docs/data/packages.md

 ];
 ```

-Notice that each key in the above array corresponds to the names of methods in the [Autoloader](/docs/autoloading) class.

-The values of each configuration array above will be automatically passed to the corresponding method in the `Autoloader` class.

-You must have also seen the `(:package)` placeholder.
-For convenience, this placeholder will be automatically replaced with the path to your package.
+Each key names a method of the [Autoloader](/docs/autoloading) class and its value is passed to that method.
+The `(:package)` placeholder is replaced with the path to the package.

 <a id="booting-packages"></a>

 ## Booting Packages

-So far, our package has been created and registered, but we can't use it yet.
-We must load it (boot) first:
+A registered package still has to be booted before it can be used:

 #### Booting a package: